vmanav/Bifrost/README.md

 ## About

-Bifrost is a Node.js based Entry Management Software manage meetings between Hosts and Clients conveniently.
-This functionalities supported are stated below :
+Bifrost is a Node.js based Entry Management Software to manage meetings between Hosts and Clients conveniently.
+The functionalities supported are stated below :

 * Host Register/ Deregister.
 * Visitor Check-In/ Check-Out.